raulviana/FEUP-TVVS/README.md

 # FEUP-TVVS-TUTORIAL-SOLUTIONS

-Repository with the tutorial solutions code for the Software Test Validation and Verification course.
+Repository with the tutorial solutions code for the Software Test Validation and Verification inverted class.

 ## Instalation Instructions